jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 \end{matrix}
 $$

-The catamorphism takes the data type in the form the initial algebra
+The catamorphism takes the data type in the form of the initial algebra
 $(Fix F, in)$ for some endofunctor $F$ which represents the pattern functor.
 Since it is initial, there exists a unique F-algebra homomorphism to some arbitrary algebra $(A, alg)$ in the category of